FeatureBaseDB/featurebase-docs/docs/sql-guide/issues/select-groupby-flatten-set-setq.md

 ---
-title: Issue querying SET and SETQ
+title: Issue for GROUP BY on SET and SETQ
 layout: default
 parent: FeatureBase SQL issues
-grand_parent: sql-guide
+grand_parent: SQL guide
-nav_order: 1
 ---
 # Issue